NihaalManaf/tp/docs/DeveloperGuide.md

 - Salespersons who manage a large number of contacts
 - Prefer desktop apps over other types
 - Can type fast and prefer typing to mouse interactions for efficiency
-- Need to categorize leads by tags and track sales-specific statuses (e.g., Contacted, Rejected, Accepted)
+- Need to categorize leads by tags and track sales-specific statuses (e.g. Contacted, Rejected, Accepted)
-- Occasionally need to import many contacts at once (e.g., from sales manager assignments)
+- Occasionally need to import many contacts at once (e.g. from sales manager assignments)
 - Are reasonably comfortable using CLI apps

 **Value proposition**: An address book tailored for salespeople to manage contacts significantly faster than a typical mouse/GUI driven app, with support for bulk additions, powerful filtering by name/tag/status, status tracking to streamline outreach workflows, and templated email generation for selected contact cohorts.